crs4/pydoop/docs/installation.rst

   python setup.py install --user

-The package is installed in ``~/.local/lib/python2.6/site-packages``.
+The package is installed in ``~/.local/lib/python2.7/site-packages``.
-This may be a particular handy solution if your home directory is accessible on the entire cluster.
+This may be a particularly handy solution if your home directory is accessible on the entire cluster.